Is Turkey vs Wales on TV today? Kick-off time, channel and how to watch Euro 2020 fixture

 Turkey: Cakir, Celik, Kabak, Soyuncu, Meras, Yoksulu, Calhanoglu, Tufan, Under, Yazici, Yilmaz

-Wales: Ward, Williams, Rodon, Mepham, Davies, Allen, Ampadu, Bale, Ramsey, James, Moore
+Wales: Ward; C Roberts, Mepham, Rodon, B Davies; Allen, Morrell; Bale, Ramsey, James; Moore

 Odds: